0xEvsky/marboota-hearts-gm/backend/docs/PROTOCOL.md

 ### READY
 Requests to set the client at the game table as ready.
 Returns an error if the player is not seated or was already ready.
 > [!NOTE]
-> Once all players in a table are ready, the game will trigger the GAMESTART sequence
+> Once all players in a table are ready, the game will trigger the PLAYSTART sequence
 ```json
 {
     "ACTION":"READY",